Britney Spears: Public image

 As a public figure, Spears "has never been known to her fans as a politically active, committed—or even aware—entertainer."
 In a 2003 interview with Tucker Carlson, she commented on President George W. Bush and the Iraq War, saying that "we should just trust our president in every decision that he makes ... and be faithful in what happens".
-Michael Moore included the footage of Spears' answer in his "anti-Bush" documentary Fahrenheit 9/11, which, according to The Washington Timess James Frazier, presented her "as an example of a naive American blindly trusting a dishonest commander in chief" and fueled the "urban legend" of a "conservative" Spears.
+Michael Moore included the footage of Spears's answer in his "anti-Bush" documentary Fahrenheit 9/11, which, according to The Washington Timess James Frazier, presented her "as an example of a naive American blindly trusting a dishonest commander in chief" and fueled the "urban legend" of a "conservative" Spears.
 Frazier also said that "the few positions she has taken can hardly be considered conservative", such as supporting same-sex marriage.
 In 2016, Spears posted pictures of a meeting with Hillary Clinton on social media.
 She described Clinton as "an inspiration and [a] beautiful voice for women around the world".

-In December 2017, Spears publicly showed support for the DREAM Act in the wake of the announcement that Donald Trump would end the DACA policy, which previously granted undocumented immigrants who came to the country as minors a renewable two-year period of deferred action from deportation.
+In December 2017, Spears publicly supported the DREAM Act in the wake of the announcement that Donald Trump would end the DACA policy, which previously granted undocumented immigrants who came to the country as minors a renewable two-year period of deferred action from deportation.
 She posted a photo of herself on social media wearing a black T-shirt that reads "We Are All Dreamers" in white letters.
 The caption read, "Tell Congress to pass the #DreamAct".

-On September 15, 2021, Spears was named one of the 100 most influential people of 2021 by Time.
-A few days before the editors's list was released, Spears was put at the top of the readers voting list of which personalities should be included on the annual Time 100 list.
-Deemed an icon of 2021, editors highlighted the impact of her fight against her conservatorship as well as of the #FreeBritney movement.
+On September 15, 2021, Spears was named one of the 100 most influential people of the year by Time.
+A few days before the editors' list was released, Spears was put at the top of the readers' voting list of which personalities should be included on the annual Time 100 list.
+Deemed an icon of that year, editors highlighted the impact of her fight against her conservatorship as well as of the #FreeBritney movement.
 In October 2021, Spears thanked her fans and the #FreeBritney movement for "freeing me from my conservatorship".
-Britney Spears was also named most famous celebrity from Louisiana according to a study done by Baton Rouge.
+Spears was also named most famous celebrity from Louisiana, in a 2024 study of internet searches by LouisianaBets.com.